MEET THE TEACHERS

 Emacule Iribagiza

-Emacule was born in Congo of Rwandan parents.
+Immaculee was born in Congo of Rwandan parents.
 She returned to Rwanda just after the 1994 Genocide and worked for UNHCR at a refugee camp for Congolese in Gihembe.
 This is how Cari met her.
-Later, she decided to become one of Rwanda Knits’ teachers as she had trained a number of refugees on using the machines.
-Emacule is now part of the Urumuri cooperative and serves as Urumuri’s (and Rwanda Knits’) Education Director and Quality Control Trainer.
-Emacule is married and has one young daughter.
+Later, she decided to become one of Rwanda Knits' teachers as she had trained a number of refugees on using the machines.
+Immaculee is now part of the Urumuri cooperative and serves as Urumuri's (and Rwanda Knits') Education Director and Quality Control Trainer.
+Immaculee is married and has one young daughter.

 Rwanda Knits' other teachers are: